Shopify SEO

 Why Shopify Can Rank Well

-Shopify deserves its reputation as an SEO-friendly ecommerce platform because it removes a lot of technical friction.
+Shopify deserves its reputation as an SEO-friendly ecommerce platform because it removes a lot of technical friction early.
 You do not need to manage hosting, certificates, or plugin stacks just to get a stable storefront live.
 That matters more than many teams realize, because reliable technical fundamentals often make the difference between a store that scales and one that accumulates SEO debt.

 Shopify SEO strength Why it helps What you still need to do